LeanneLibGriff/nine-repro/Step00_intro_why_repro_research.md

 ## Introduction: Why reproducible research?

 #### Replication is a fundamental principle of science but there is an increasing fear in the research community that too few studies are able to be replicated.
-Research is considered reproducible when the results of a study can be replicated with only the original data, code and documentation.
+Research is reproducible when the results of a study can be replicated with only the original data, code and documentation.

 #### Reproducible research is a by-product of care and attention to detail throughout the research process.